Chevy Traverse years to avoid — most common problems

 As though the faulty engine is not enough trouble, some Chevy Traverse models come with every driver’s nightmare, faulty brakes.
 Its drivers have their hearts in their mouths as to when the brakes will suddenly fail because it eventually will.

-Other reports related to the brake failure include unintentional accelerating, failing during use, pulses while braking, hydraulic issues, and faulty electronic stability control.
+Other reports related to brake failure include unintentional accelerating, failing during use, pulses while braking, hydraulic issues, and faulty or damaged rotors.
 It is advisable to avoid models with extreme brake issues or get a brake line flaring tool to optimize your brake performance if you must drive a Traverse.

 Chevy never got it right with the AC/heater system starting from Traverse’s first model.
 From blowing the wrong temperature to failing components, there have been complaints about Chevy Traverse’s AC/heater system.